Morgana-S/dnd-utils/README.md

 The deployed version of the program can be accessed on Heroku [here.](https://dnd-utils-a6a188c54492.herokuapp.com/)

 ## How To Use
 Standard navigation within the program is done with the up and down arrow keys and pressing enter to confirm a selection.
-You may be prompted to type in a number for rolling dice, or hitting Y or N and hitting enter to confirm a choice.

 Detailed instructions for each function's use can be found within the program's 'instructions' menu option.